-Where a programme of work is planned for an individual child by an outside agency, as a minimum, the SENCo plus one TA is trained in it's delivery, e.g. physiotherapy, S<.
+Where a programme of work is planned for an individual child by an outside agency, as a minimum, the SENDCo plus one TA is trained in its delivery, e.g. physiotherapy,, Occupational Therapy, SENSS Autism Advisory Teacher, S<.

-Where an outside agency has observed, assessed and generated ideas for targets / support strategies for an individual, as a minimum, SENCo plus the class teacher plus one TA is involved in the resulting feedback and planning.
+Where an outside agency has observed, assessed and generated ideas for targets / support strategies for an individual, as a minimum, SENDCo plus the class teacher plus one TA is involved in the resulting feedback and planning.

-Annually, teachers are invited to attend a 1:1 consultation with an Educational Psychologist to discuss ideas for the support for those in their class.
+Annually, teachers are invited to attend a 1:1 consultation with a Special School practitioner or Educational Psychologist to discuss ideas for the support for those in their class.